 But then comes a day…

-The battered woman who prepared her get-away carefully, waiting for that once in a lifetime window of opportunity, now must act; Our kidnapped soldier from Chatufim who couldn’t even dream that it’s possible, is now being whisked out secretly with no time for goodbyes; And the Children of Israel, who knew for months and yet, all of a sudden are in such a hurry that they can’t finish making sandwiches for the trip.
+The battered woman who prepared her get-away carefully, waiting for that once in a lifetime window of opportunity, now must act; Our kidnapped soldier from Chatufim who couldn’t even dream that it’s possible, is now being whisked out secretly with no time for goodbyes to his captives (with whom he’s gotten close!); And the Children of Israel, who “all of a sudden” are in such a hurry that they can’t finish making sandwiches for the trip.

 The two Torah portions – of patience and haste – go hand in hand.
 There is time for the lengthy prep, but then comes the time to just get up and go.